emma009/YangaPlug/README.md

 # YangaPlug - A Java-Based Digital Payment App

 ## Overview
-DigitalPay is a mobile application designed to streamline digital payments and improve financial transaction experiences.
+YangaPlug is a mobile application designed to streamline digital payments and improve financial transaction experiences.
 Built using Java, this app allows users to send, receive, and manage money securely and efficiently.

 ## Features
 - **User Authentication**: Secure login and registration using email and password.